CallumJMac/CallumJMac.github.io/_posts/2024-05-13-advanced_retrieval.md

 joint_query = f"{original_query} {hypothetical_answer}"
 print(word_wrap(joint_query))
 ```
-Ouputs the following expanded query:
+Outputs the following expanded query:
 `Was there significant turnover in the executive team?
 Over the past
 fiscal year, there have been no significant turnovers within the
 executive team.
 The leadership continuity has provided stability and